 On June 12, 2022, upon the recommendation of the STCN Special Committee, the Company entered into the Merger Agreement with Steel Connect and Merger Sub, pursuant to which Merger Sub will merge with and into Steel Connect, with Steel Connect surviving the Merger as a wholly-owned subsidiary of Steel Holdings.
 For information on the terms, including the conditions to the consummation of the Merger, see Part I, Item 2, "Management's Discussion and Analysis of Financial Condition and Results of Operations-Significant Developments-Proposed Merger with STCN" of this Form 10-Q. We intend to pursue the satisfaction or waiver, as applicable, of each condition to the consummation of the Merger within our control.
 However, no assurance can be given that the conditions to the consummation of the Merger will be satisfied or waived, as applicable, in a timely manner, or at all, that the agreement for the Merger will not be terminated by either party due to failure to consummate the Merger by December 9, 2022.
-Many of the conditions to the consummation of the Merger, or any other potential strategic alternative transaction, exposes Steel Connect, its board of directors and the STCN Special Committee to heightened risk of litigation, which may delay the closing of the Merger or result in significant costs and expenses to Steel Connect.
-If the conditions to the consummation of the Merger are not satisfied or waived in a timely manner, or at all, the Merger may be delayed or we may be unable to consummate the Merger, which could adversely affect our unit price, business and financial condition.
+Many of the conditions to the consummation of the Merger are not within our control, and we cannot predict if or when these conditions will be satisfied or waived.
+If the conditions to the consummation of the Merger may be delayed or we may be unable to consummate the Merger, which could adversely affect our unit price, business and financial condition.